47 Summer St, Kingston, MA 02364, USA

 Owned By: Town of Kingston

-A fenced-in playground for preschool and elementary age children, with swings, slides, monkey bars..
-Located directly behind Kingston’s Reed Community House and Bailey Memorial Playfields, with its own driveway off Landing Road.
+Kingston’s Right Field Playground is a fenced-in play area for preschool and elementary age children, with swings, slides, and monkey bars.
+Located directly behind Kingston’s Reed Community House and Bailey Memorial Playfields, it has its own driveway off Landing Road.
 There are baseball fields immediately adjacent, with soccer and basketball facilities nearby.

 Features